clicon/clixon/docker/system/README.md

-# Clixon example container
+# Clixon example test container

 This directory show how to build a "monolithic" clixon docker container exporting port 80 and contains the example application with both restconf, netconf, cli and backend.

-Note that the container is built from scratch instead of using the base image.
-And it differs from the base image in that it builds the code from the local git locally (regardless of status and branch) wheras the base image pulls from remote github master branch.

-Note that it could use the base image, and may in the future, see comments in the Dockerfile.
+It also includes packages to be able to run the [Clixon tests](../../test).

 The directory contains the following files:
 	 cleanup.sh     kill containers